Baldo431/Gasoline_Price_Dashboard/README.md

 ## **Workflow**

 ### Project Outline
-From a high level overview, static (e.g. downloaded) and live (e.g. scraping) data is being taken using python to then be fed to machine learning models to generate price predictions and evaluate sentiment polarity.
+From a high level overview, static (e.g. downloaded) and live (e.g. scraping) data is being taken using Python to then be fed to machine learning models to generate price predictions and evaluate sentiment, or emotions expressed.
 All this pulled data and machine learning output is then connected and uploaded to a MongoDb database where it sits until the webpage needs it.
 Below are four figures increasing in specificity that outline how the project functions.

 <p align="center">